git-ecosystem/git-credential-manager/docs/environment.md

 Enabling this option will improve performance when using Oauth2 and interacting with Bitbucket.org if, on average, commits are done less frequently than every 2 hours.

-Enabling this option will decrease performance when using Basic Auth by requiring the user the re-enter credentials everytime.
+Enabling this option will decrease performance when using Basic Auth by requiring the user the re-enter credentials every time.

 Value|Refresh Credentials Before Returning
 -|-